NewVote/newvote-rhok/README.md

-## Check out the new mock ups of the new Solution and Issue Pages (above)
+## Check out the new mock ups of the Solution and Issue Pages (above)

 ## Before You Begin